Cognitive Mismatch in Multimodal Large Language Models for Discrete Symbol Understanding: Extended Methods

-To evaluate the visual and intuitive understanding of complex symbols by multimodal large language models (MLLMs), we construct a comprehensive benchmark spanning multiple domains, including language, art, mathematics, physics, and chemistry, as shown in Figure \ref{fig:data_sta}.
+To evaluate the visual and intuitive understanding of complex symbols by multimodal large language models (MLLMs), we construct a comprehensive benchmark spanning multiple domains, including language, art, mathematics, physics, and chemistry.
 The symbols involved include incorrect or substituted characters, emojis, musical notations, function symbols, geometric shapes, mechanical and electrical symbols, as well as chemical structural diagrams.
 These symbols represent a broad array of conventional forms commonly encountered across various facets of human culture.

 We propose a three-level symbolic understanding task framework to systematically assess MLLMs across different modalities.
 The tasks range from basic recognition of individual symbols to more sophisticated associative and inferential reasoning.
 Each domain-specific task set is designed to reflect this progression, allowing us to investigate how models respond to different types of symbols under increasing cognitive demands.
 We curated datasets from as many fields as possible, with new annotations tailored to our task objectives, and conducted in-depth evaluations and analyses of multiple state-of-the-art multimodal models.
+The full task-organization schema is shown in Figure~\ref{fig:data_sta}.